CoShare: An Efficient Approach for Redundancy Allocation in NFV: Identifying Correlation among Nodes Due to Network Structural Dependence

-If $\mathcal{C}(n)$ is empty, it means that node $n$ is not highly dependent on the other nodes.
-For example, in a full mesh network, all nodes are structurally independent of each other as the failure of one node does not affect the connectivity among the other nodes.
+If $\mathcal{C}(i)$ is empty, it means that $i$ is not highly dependent on the other nodes.
+For example, in a full mesh network, all nodes are structurally independent of each other as the failure of one node does not affect the connectivity among the others.

-It is clear that the network structural dependence relation between nodes $i$ and $n$ has two directions, i.e. dependence of $i$ on $n$ and that of $n$ on $i$, and in general,

-As a consequence, to minimize the influence of network structure caused correlation such that node $i$ can be used to host backup instances of those NFs on node $n$, we should avoid both dependence of $i$ on $n$, i.e. $n \notin \mathcal{C}(i)$, and dependence of $n$ on $i$, i.e. $i \notin \mathcal{C}(n)$.
+It is worth highlighting that the network structural dependence relation between two nodes, $i$ and $j$, has two directions, i.e., $DI(i|j)$ -- dependence of $i$ on $j$ and $DI(j|i)$ -- that of $j$ on $i$.
+As a consequence, to minimize the influence of network structure-caused correlation, such that node $i$ can be used as a backup for node $j$ and vice versa, we should avoid $j \in \mathcal{C}(i)$ or $i \in \mathcal{C}(j)$.
 We call this the \textit{first-level dependency} among nodes.

-It is worth highlighting that, with (\ref{e_critialset}), even if we have $i \in \mathcal{C}(j)$ and $j \in \mathcal{C}(n)$, it does not necessarily lead to $i \in \mathcal{C}(n)$.
-On the other hand, if the unavailability of node $j$ is due to the failure of one of its critical nodes, e.g. $i$, the other nodes, e.g. $n$, that are heavily dependent on $j$ might also become unavailable.
-We call this the \textit{second-level dependency} among nodes.
-An implication of this cascading effect, which may be extended to further-level dependency, is that, in this case, it should be avoided to use node $i$ as backup for node $n$.
+To elaborate, Fig. \ref{dependence} shows an example, where nodes $n$ and $j$ have first-level dependency with node $i$.
+In particular, while $n \in \mathcal{C}(i)$ is critical to $i$, $j$ is network-structurally highly dependent on $i$, i.e., $i \in \mathcal{C}(j)$.

+In addition, as easily seen in Fig. \ref{dependence}, a critical node $n$ of $i$ may also be critical to another node $k$ i.e., $n \in \mathcal{C}(i)$ and $n \in \mathcal{C}(k)$.
+In this case, both nodes $i$ and $k$ depend on the same node $n$.
+As a result, the failure of such a critical node, e.g. $n$, may result in the unavailability of those nodes that depend on it, e.g., $i$ and $k$, hence presenting a structural correlation that we refer to as the \textit{second-level dependency} among nodes.
+An implication of this is that: we should avoid using $k$ as a backup for node $i$, even though $k$ is not in $\mathcal{C}(i)$.

-Based on the above analysis, Algorithm \ref{herusicnode} presents an algorithm for finding the set of nodes, denoted as $\hat{\mathcal{B}}_n$ that is initially empty, which are network-structurally correlated with node $n$.
-The algorithm starts by finding the set of nodes due to the first-level dependence on both directions (Lines 1-2 and Lines 3-5 respectively).
+Based on the above analysis, Algorithm \ref{herusicnode} presents the pseudo code of the algorithm for finding the set of nodes, denoted as $\hat{\mathcal{B}}_i$, which are network-structurally correlated with node $i$. $\hat{\mathcal{B}}_i$ is initially empty, the algorithm starts by finding the set of nodes based on the first-level dependency in both directions (Lines 1-2 and Lines 3-5 respectively).
 Then, nodes that have the second-level of dependency described above are added (Lines 6-9).